Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - Make sure there are no proxy extensions enabled on your browser

-- The proxy server should be set to localhost:2280 to work
+- The proxy server should be set to

 A browser error message is displayed when blocking websites